5and5/BO2-Remix/README.md

 * Tank has instant cool down

 #### Weapons
-* Ice and Wind Staffs are in the box
+* Staff are no longer limited to 1 per player

 #### Crazy Place
-* Walls at disabled
+* Moving walls at disabled
 * All gems spawn as soon as you enter the crazy place

 #### Dig